status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 Access to shards and mainchain state should be fast and responsive, the application binary should be lightweight in terms of the resources used, and the client should be dependable and robust against crashes.

-## Dual Licensing of MIT and Apache v2.0
+## Licensing: MIT, Apache v2.0, or Both

+We propose that Nimbus be licensed under Apache 2.0 and MIT.
+A permissive licensing structure with patent protection would

+1. Ensure the compatibility with GPL 2.0 and LGPL 2.0
+2. Extend the reach of the Ethereum platform
+3. Foster the highest degree of adoption by governments and enterprise

 One unsolved hurdle faced by Status is the [LGPLv3](https://opensource.org/licenses/LGPL-3.0) license, whose requirement for runtime linking is incompatible with major mobile app distribution channels, such as the App Store of Apple Inc.

 Numerous requests for a static-linking exception have gone unanswered.
 This has blocked the deployment of any legally sound, full Ethereum client on popular channels for distribution of mobile devices.
 LGPL also prevents the adoption of Ethereum on closed hardware platforms, such as XBox.
 Still, we remain optimistic this issue will be rectified.

-We propose that Nimbus be licensed under Apache 2.0 and MIT.
-A permissive licensing structure with patent protection would

-1. Ensure the compatibility with GPL 2.0 and LGPL 2.0
-2. Extend the reach of the Ethereum platform
-3. Foster the highest degree of adoption by governments and enterprise

 ## Biweekly Development Reports, Technical Writing, and Promotion